akshatc/WP-Remote-WordPress-Plugin/readme.txt

 **How do I restore my site from a backup?**

 WP Remote does not provide an automated way to restore your site.
-The recommended process is unzipping the backup, uploading your site’s files via FTP (or any another) to your server and using PHPMyAdmin or any other database tool to import your database.
+We recommend downloading a copy of your backup, unzipping it and then uploading to your site's server via FTP/SSH.
+Database importing can be done via your PHPMyAdmin interface or a similar tool - Your database backup can be found in the root folder of your downloaded backup zip.

 **Further Support & Feedback**